AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 1.2.1 Continue to Subscribe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, if you select Inter-Region VPC Peering 5 Tunnel AMI, click `Continue to Subscribe`.
+For example, if you select Metered AMI, click `Continue to Subscribe`.
 Subscribing means that you can begin deploying the software in later steps via the CloudFormation template.

    |imageAwsMarketplaceContinuetoSubscribe5tunnel|